adikelvianto/Adi_Kelvianto/README.md

 * Create maintenance schedule to determine non operating days and make sure all aircraft is airworthy.
 * Calculate cost structure of cargo airline company consisting of direct, indirect and ownership costs.
 * Conduct profitability analysis and calculate the price we need to give each kilogram of cargo for each route we served.
-*Analysis profit earn each year, create cash flow for 10 years period and calculate Net Present Values and Net Profit Margin earned
+* Analyze profit earn each year, create cash flow for 10 years period and calculate Net Present Values and Net Profit Margin earned

 ![image](https://user-images.githubusercontent.com/92104520/185748563-0ae2ef8c-3608-45f4-abae-2966ed55ed35.png)